Sláinte!

 In April 1916 about 1250 armed Irish republicans under Padraig Pearse staged what became known as the Easter Rising in Dublin in pursuit not of Home Rule but of an Irish Republic.
 One of the rebels' first acts was to declare this Republic to be in existence.
 The rebels were composed of Irish Volunteers and the much smaller Irish Citizen Army under James Connolly.
 The rising saw rebel forces take over strong-points in the city, including the Four Courts, Stephen's Green, Bolands Mill, the South Dublin Union and Jacobs Biscuit Factory and establishing their headquarters at the General Post Office building in O'Connell Street.
 They held for a week until they were forced to surrender to British troops.
 The British deployed artillery to bombard the rebels into submission, sailing a gunboat named the Helga up the Liffey and stationing field guns at Cabra, Phibsborough and Prussia Street.
 Much of the city centre was destroyed by shell fire and around 450 people, about half of them civilians, were killed, with another 1,500 injured.
 Fierce combat took place along the grand canal at Mount street, where British troops were repeatedly ambushed and suffered heavy casualties.
 In addition, the rebellion was marked by a wave of looting and lawlessness by Dublin's slum population and many of the city centre's shops were ransacked.
 The rebel commander, Pearse surrendered after a week, in order to avoid further civilian casualties.
 Initially, the rebellion was generally unpopular in Dublin, due to the amount of death and destruction it caused, the opinion by some that it was bad timing to irreverently hold it at Easter and also due to the fact that many Dubliners had relatives serving in the British Army.

 Though the rebellion was relatively easily suppressed by the British military and initially faced with the hostility of most Irish people, public opinion swung gradually but decisively behind the rebels, after sixteen of their leaders were executed by the British military in the aftermath of the Rising.
 In December 1918 the party now taken over by the rebels, Sinn Féin, won an overwhelming majority of Irish parliamentary seats.
 Instead of taking their seats in the British House of Commons, they assembled in the Lord Mayor of Dublin's residence and proclaimed the Irish Republic to be in existence and themselves Dáil Éireann (the Assembly of Ireland).
+Damage from the bullets is still visible at the post office, damage from the Easter 1916 siege.

 The Irish National Bank